Eliminate Spider Veins on the legs with sclerotherapy

 — P.G. woman aged 69

 Are the injections painful?

 For most of my patients, the discomfort is minimal, and is frequently reported as being less than they expected.
 With Hypertonic Saline there may be stinging or brief cramping associated with the treatment.
 When we are finished a treatment session, the discomfort is lessened with Ace bandage dressings.
 Tylenol is all that is needed for the pain.
-While you are here, I apply Arnica Cream that reduces pain, swelling and bruising.
-We sell Arnica Cream for your continued use at home.
-Arnica Cream is only $12.
+While you are here, I apply Arnica Gel that reduces pain, swelling and bruising.
+We sell Arnica Gel for your continued use at home.

 How does sclerotherapy work?